rdubar/deliver-game/README.md

 You use it to easily try out random cards for games without having to print them out.

-The game rules, card test and other details are in the `data` folder.
+The game rules, card text, and AI prompt are in the `data` folder.

-Have fun, and change it as needed.
+Have fun, and modify for your own use as needed.

 ## Features